Skip to content

 The liability decision is the insurer's formal position on responsibility.
 What it contains determines what happens next.

-A liability denial does not end the claim.
+Denial does not end the claim.
 It means the insurer disputes that their policyholder was at fault.
-The denial must include reasons — the insurer cannot simply decline without explaining their position.
-Those reasons tell the claimant exactly what is being disputed.
+The denial must include reasons — they cannot simply decline without explanation.
+Those reasons show exactly what is being disputed.
+Evidence — photographs, dashcam footage, witness accounts, police reports — can be submitted in response.
+If the dispute cannot be resolved through the portal, it can proceed to the small claims court.

 See